 When installing a battery(ies), always observe polarity.
-Connecting a battery in reverse polarity will blow the power converter main fuses located on the 12-volt DC distribution fuse block.
+Connecting a battery in reverse polarity will blow the power converter main fuses.

 120-Volt AC Panel Board

 The AC panel board section contains the 120 VAC branch circuit breakers for your RV.
 One of the breakers controls the 120-volt power to the 12-volt converter section.
 This breaker may also control another branch circuit.
 Check the label next to each breaker for what each branch circuit breaker controls.